st8tikratio/Uselessness/blockchain/cardano/wallet.md

 ### Goal
 - People in Cardano should ***`host their own infrastructure`***
+- User should decide:
+  - what backend they want to run
+  - what hardware they want to run for that backend
+  - what services they want the hardware to provide
+- Making it simple so it becomes part of your stack
+- Stop using remotes servers so client is completely in control of ***`entire world`***
+- Believes there is a path to "do this now that we have Intersect and Pragma in this working group"
+  - certification `can be discussed` between ***`the two sides`***
+- Mithril Standard must be dragged int othe Full-Node World
+  - interfaces discussed
+  - discussions of cryptography
+  - standardize how various modules plugin
+  - inter-wallet interoperability

 ---

 ### Future

 #### Daedelus Wallet

 - 6-9 months Daedelus will be depricated from the I/O perspective
   - will be transferred over to a ***`community-led open-source project`***

 #### Lace Wallet

 - I/O will work on the Lace-side building an open-standard for `how one connects a node to wallets`
   - **`try to`** work with Vespir, Eternl and other people in Cardano ecosystem and see if they will `extend` as well
 - **`Dream is`** to make it really simple to download a full Mithril node and run it in their system-tray (background process) `like BitTorrent`